 When thinking back to the era of ancient civilisations, it’s unlikely you’d consider insurance and artificial intelligence staples of the time.
 Rather, they fit much better into the modern day, where technological innovation goes hand-in-hand with better business practices.
 Yet, the idea of giving artificial beings a form of mind goes back to antiquity, seen in folklore, myths and stories.
-As Pamela McCorduck, a writer and novelist on artificial intelligence, wrote, AI stemmed from “an ancient wish to forge the gods” – making it just bit older than Google, really.
+As Pamela McCorduck, a writer and novelist on artificial intelligence, wrote, AI stemmed from “an ancient wish to forge the gods” – making it just a bit older than Google, really.

 Civilisations have long-held beliefs and folklore surrounding bringing inanimate objects to life in Greek, Chinese and Jewish folklore, from Pygmalion’s Galatea, an ivory sculpture brought to life to be his wife, to rabbinic golems and a lifelike robot performing to King Mu of Zhou.